korobool/nlp4go/README.md

 The idea of nlp4go is to provide a fast go-lang based nlp toolkit for researchers and developers which provides the most commonly used features of NLTK and other NPL toolkits, but with production-ready computational performance.
-Things that can be executed in parallel mode (like POS tagging for independent sentences) should be processe in go-routines in parallel to utilize CPU cores efficiently.
+Things that can be executed in parallel mode (like POS tagging for independent sentences) should be processed in go-routines in parallel to utilize CPU cores efficiently.

 ### Currently supported languages